al3Co/BebopDrone/README.md

 ## Features

-- Path planning with map waypoints
-- MoveBy
+- MoveBy        (Move the drone to a relative position)
-- movePCMD
+- movePCMD      (Move the drone with timed movements roll-pitch-yaw)
+- moveTo        (Move the drone to a specified GPS location)
-- XBOX control
+- XBOX control  (Move the drone with XBOX control)
-- IMU-GPS data
+- get IMU-GPS data
+- path planning with map waypoints without MAVLink

 ## Requirements